Identification & Species

 • Workers perform essential colony tasks, while soldiers defend, and both support the growing population of termites.

-• After 3-5 years, colonies produce reproductive alates that swarm during spring rainfall to establish new colonies.
+• After 3 to 5 years, colonies produce reproductive alates that swarm during spring rainfall to establish new colonies.

 • Only 10% of swarming termites survive, with successful females becoming queens and starting the cycle again.